 Begin by laying the bell pepper flat on its side, and cut off the top (stem end) and the bottom.
 Remove and discard the stem if it remains attached to the removed top portion.

 Stand the pepper back up and cut open one side of the pepper.
-Slide your knife along the inside walls of the pepper, releasing the core and leaving you with one long strip of pepper.
+Slide your knife along the inside walls of the pepper to release the core and leave you with one long strip of pepper flesh.

 Lay the pepper flat on your cutting board, and cut the pepper into thick strips.
-Bunch a few of the strips together, and cutting perpendicular to the strips, cut the strips into even squares or chunks of pepper.
+Bunch a few of the strips together and cut perpendicular to the strips, dicing the strips into even squares or chunks of pepper.

-The removed top and bottom of the pepper can then be cut in a similar fashion to match the size of the previous cuts.
+The removed top and bottom of the pepper can then be cut to match the size of the previous cuts.

 How To Slice Bell Pepper Rings